rylans/photon-demo/README.md

 # photon-demo
-Demo Electron app using Photon UI components and navigation
+Demo Electron app using Photon UI components and navigation.
+Based on original Photon template